Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 Normally, the Key image sync is not needed as the key image computation is done by the transaction signing algorithm.
-However, if the wallet file is somehow corrupted or the wallet is used on a new host / restored from the Trezor the key image sync is required for correct function of the wallet.
+However, if the wallet file is somehow corrupted or the wallet is used on a new host / restored from the detahard the key image sync is required for correct function of the wallet.
 It recomputes key images for all received transaction inputs.